Betavoltaic device: Drawbacks

-As radioactive material emits, it slowly decreases in activity (refer to half-life).
+As radioactive material emits radiation, it slowly decreases in activity (refer to half-life).
 Thus, over time a betavoltaic device will provide less power.
 For practical devices, this decrease occurs over a period of many years.
 For tritium devices, the half-life is 12.32 years.
 In device design, one must account for what battery characteristics are required at end-of-life, and ensure that the beginning-of-life properties take into account the desired usable lifetime.

 Liability connected with environmental laws and human exposure to tritium and its beta decay must also be taken into consideration in risk assessment and product development.
 Naturally, this increases both time-to-market and the already high cost associated with tritium.
 A 2007 report by the UK government's Health Protection Agency Advisory Group on Ionizing Radiation declared the health risks of tritium exposure to be double those previously set by the International Commission on Radiological Protection located in Sweden.

-As radioactive decay cannot be stopped, sped up or slowed down easily, there is no way to "switch off" the battery or regulate its power output.
+As radioactive decay cannot be stopped, sped up or slowed down, there is no way to "switch off" the battery or regulate its power output.
 For some applications this is irrelevant, but others will need a backup chemical battery to store energy when it isn't needed for when it is.
-This reduces the advantage of high power density.
+This reduces the advantage of high energy density.